coolguy421/Puzzle-TOS/README.md

 not use programs, macros, or other methods to automate usage of Puzzle only use one account for Puzzle

-We reserve the right to stop you from using Wonyoung if we believe that you are violating this usage agreement.
+We reserve the right to stop you from using Puzzle if we believe that you are violating this usage agreement.

 # Contant